Buchi-dev/BookManagementSystem/README.md

 - Built with Express.js
 - Uses a simple JSON file (`books.json`) as a database
 - Provides RESTful API endpoints:

+  Standard API routes:
   - `GET /books` - Get all books
   - `GET /books/:id` - Get a specific book by ID
   - `POST /books` - Add a new book
   - `PUT /books/:id` - Update an existing book
   - `DELETE /books/:id` - Delete a book

+  Beginner-friendly API routes (do the same thing but with more intuitive naming):
+  - `GET /bookGet` - Get all books
+  - `GET /bookGet/:id` - Get a specific book by ID
+  - `POST /bookAdd` - Add a new book

 ### Frontend (dashboard)